patsprice/https-github.com-bretfisher-container.training/slides/logistics-bret-2.md

    - Docker Captain, Udemy Course Author, DevOps Consultant, Meetup Organizer
    - I spend 100% helping people with Docker and container tools

-- Remy Clement-Hausman and Moustapha Gueye from Docker are here to help!
+- Nils De Moor (Docker Captain), Neil Cresswell (Portainer), and Rameshkumar Selvaraj, are here to help!

 - Feel free to interrupt for questions at any time